 What Is GIS In Surveying?

-GIS stands for a geographic information system.
-An information system is a computer program that manages data.
-A GIS is a type of information system that deals specifically with geographic or spatial information.
+GIS, or gis full form in surveying as ‘geographic information system’, is a computer program that manages data.
+Specifically, a gis survey is a type of information system that deals with geographic or spatial information.

 GIS is a fastly growing technological field that incorporates graphical features with tabular data in order to assess real-world problems.